New #HimThough Hashtag Urges Men To Take Responsibility For Sexual Misconduct

 It was nearly impossible to miss: In the wake of the Harvey Weinstein sexual harassment and assault allegations, the #MeToo hashtag began trending on Twitter and showing up in Facebook posts.
 The goal was to illustrate how widespread sexual violence is and the sheer number of lives it's touched, and it served as an opportunity for survivors to come together in solidarity.

-Like most social media movements, some people found it empowering and others were sceptical of whether or not it would have a long-term impact.
+Like most social media movements, some people found it empowering and others were skeptical of whether or not it would have a long-term impact.
 (Remember #YesAllWomen?
 Me too, but barely.)

 Advertisement